-Now that your child is growing up (two years old is awfully mature, isn’t it?) you may be looking for some new, fun, stimulating toys for your toddler.
-Being blind or visually impaired does of course limit your choices, but there are still plenty of toys on the market that will appeal to your special toddler.
+Now that your blind child is growing up (two years old is awfully mature, isn’t it?) you may be looking for some new, fun, stimulating toys for your toddler.
+Being blind or visually impaired may limit some of your options, but there are still plenty of toys on the market that will appeal to your special toddler.

 This sound puzzle from Battat features three different shapes in three different colors that fit in corresponding tubes in the puzzle.
 When you fit the puzzle piece in correctly the toy makes a lovely low-pitch sound as the piece slowly falls through the tube.
 This is a great first shape sorter for toddlers who are blind because the sounds are a nice added incentive!

 This toy is currently Ivan’s favorite.
 Each button plays a separate instrument and the “Orchestra” button plays all instruments together.
 You can listen to one at a time or experiment by combining instruments.
 Ivan’s favorite combo is flute and french horn.
 Ivan is learning how to press buttons, identify different instruments, and he really enjoys being a little conductor!
 Munchkin also makes a nursery rhymes cube, but the sound on that toy is terrible, so it’s best to just stick with this classic.